cirosantilli/algorithm-cheat/src/README.md

 - it is language agnostic
 - it factors out the error checking across all algorithms

 Although stdin input is more elegant as it does not require file IO, file input is more general as it allow for out-of-core considerations.
+This can be important for instance to implement [tac.c](https://github.com/cirosantilli/algorithm-cheat/blob/b09a181b686ebc33fb49a45b8264bbdde8508a9c/src/c/tac.c), since you cannot start from the end of stdin without reading everything to memory.

 File output may also be supported some day if we find cool optimizations that need it.